pauloreis-ds/Machine-Learning-ROADMAP/3 - Clustering/README.md

 </p>

 In the examples above, it is kind of easy to detect the existence of the clusters visually because the plot shows only two dimensions of data.
-Typically, cluster analysis is performed when the data is performed with high-dimensional data (30 variables), where there is no good way to visualize all the data.
+Typically, cluster analysis is performed when the data is performed with high-dimensional data (with 30 different variables, for example), where there is no good way to visualize all the data.

 <p align="center">